mvolkmann/blog/input/github-actions/about.md

 layout: layout.njk
 ---

-GitHub Actions enable registering executing code on a cloud server in response to GitHub commands completing.
+GitHub Actions enable registering "jobs" to run on a cloud server in response to GitHub commands completing.
+The cloud server must have the GitHub Actions runner application is installed.
+GitHub provides these servers for free, but it is also possible to use your on servers.

-For example, an action could build an application after every push.
+For example, an workflow can build an application after every push.
 This can include running linters, code formatters, and tests.
-Executed actions and their output appear in the "Actions" tab of the GitHub repository.
+Executed workflows and their output appear in the "Actions" tab of the GitHub repository.

+A "workflow" defines a set of jobs using a YAML file.
+A job defines a set up steps
+to run in a given environment (ex. `ubuntu-latest');
+A step is a single task runs a predefined action or a shell command.

-## Configuring Actions
+## Configuring Workflows

-Actions for a repository are configured by YAML files in the `.github/workflows` directory.
+Workflows for a repository are configured by YAML files in the `.github/workflows` directory.
 Here is a simple example defined in a file named `demo.yml`.
 It uses an action defined at